 Training, qualifications & experience

 I have a degree in Psychology and a diploma in Therapeutic Counselling awarded by the Counselling and Psychotherapy Central Awarding Body, I am also a Neuro Linguistic Programming Certified Practitioner.
 I am an accredited/registered member of the British Association of Counselling and Psychotherapy and abide by their code of ethics.
 I am fully insured and receive monthly supervision.
-I have been working in counselling for 10 years within schools and private practice and have an extensive amount of client experience.
+I have been working in counselling since 2005 within schools and private practice and have an extensive amount of client experience.

 Some of the issues I help people with include